 Firstly thank the person.
 Then, explain that your cat will most likely see and hear them first.

-Gently persist in seeking permission to search their front and back yards.
+Gently persist in seeking permission to place a wildlife camera on their property and/or search their front and back yards.
 If you give them the letter, they might change their mind.
 You could even refer them to this website.

 Also explain that searching is quite labour intensive and you don’t want to impose upon their time.